2mangoes1stone/ifollowedthewhiterabbit.github.io/README.md

 Initially, I had gone with a desktop first approach and soon found it very hard to scale down.
 Once I reverted to a mobile first approach things got much easier, but I still faced a lot of challenges.

 Obviously the biggest challenge was to get everything working properly across all devices and sizes.
-Also, a major hurdle was that of making a fixed background image working on mobile or tablet.
+Also, a major hurdle was that of making a fixed background image working on a mobile or a tablet (basically, anything touch screen).
 By the time I had figured out what needed to be done, I was far too committed to go back to the drawing board and start over again.
 This however, is something I am going to work on in the future.
-So, for now I have had to disable fixed backgrounds touch devices but it works great on desktops and laptops.
+So, for now I have had to disable fixed backgrounds on touch devices but it works great on desktops and laptops.

 ### Additional skills learned